 Related: Common Plant Diseases and Problems to Look For

 If you have trouble with vine borers pick a variety of squash that has a thinner or harder stem; butternut squash, green striped cushaw, Dickenson pumpkin and summer crookneck are somewhat resistant to vine borers.
 To discourage earworms in corn choose tightly husked varieties such as ‘Country Gentlemen’ and ‘Victory Golden’.
 We’re not talking about GMO seeds, just varieties that naturally make it hard for pests to attack.

 Sometimes you just have to get physical with pests.
-Nets or row covers over cabbage will keep the moths from laying eggs on them.
-Crushed eggs shells can be put around the base of plants to keep slugs away.
+Nets or row covers over cabbage will keep the moths from laying eggs on them, making them a good organic pest control method.
+Crushed eggshells can be put around the base of plants to keep slugs away.
 Metals cans (with both ends cut off) can be put over tender seedlings and pushed into the soil a bit to keep cutworms at bay.

 To help with a pill bug infestation, put a teaspoon of yeast, a teaspoon of sugar and 1/2 cup of water into an 8 ounce jar and bury the jar up to the lip.
 The pill bugs are drawn to the smell and will drown.
 Change out the jar every couple of days.
 Also, looking for insect eggs on the underside of leaves and squishing them is an effective way to reduce pests in the garden.

-There are some organic sprays and powders that can be used in the garden.
+There are some organic sprays and powders that can be used in the garden for organic pest control.
 It’s best to use a spray or powder that targets just the pest you are dealing with.